 3. Perform Exercises Safely

 Most people with COPD are under the impression that they cannot exercise because they fall short of breath too quickly.
 However, exercises may help with your breathing and lung capacity if done correctly and safely.
 When you start exercising, make sure you begin slow and easy and gradually increase the speed and time.
-Before starting any new physical activity or exercise, get
+Before starting any new physical activity or exercise, get the approval from your healthcare provider.

 4. Join A Support Group